 Also, libraries become deprecated, APIs shut down, and code generally degrades with time.
 This is just the nature of things.

-If you notice any code that has a bug in it, or no longer seems to work, share the broken code with us using this form.
+If you notice any code that has a bug in it, or no longer seems to work, you can let us know at editorial[at]freecodecamp[dot]org.

 Our editorial team will go in and fix the broken code as fast as we can.